binduwavell/generator-alfresco/generators/app/templates/customizations/README.md

 customizations
 ==============

-We will store the source for amps and modules you are coding under here.
+As this folder exists, we will store the source for amps and modules you are coding under this folder.
+This organization is particularly useful for complex projects that have lots of AMPs and JARs.

-    yo alfresco:amp

-can be used to create starter code and plug it into all the right places for building, rad and testing.
+There are also folders here for including pre-packaged amps and jars.
+These use the same naming convention as the Alfresco installer.
+They are `amps` and `amps_share`.

+The `modules` folder structure is included as a place to place pre-packaged jar customizations.
+The features for linking these into projects have not been implemented yet.